Created by Reginald Thomas Maitland Scott, Sr.

 Given that his first name was AURELIUS, it’s probably no wonder that publishers usually opted for the zippier SECRET SERVICE SMITH monicker.

 Created by Canadian pulp writer R.T.M.
 Scott, Smith was his first great creation.
-Smith appeared in numerous short stories, novellas and novels, and was generally considered to be the basis for the later creation of the character of Richard Wentworth, the secret identity of pulp superhero The Spider whom Maitland was also credited with creating (although it has been theorized by some pulp historians that the first two Spider novellas may have been written by Maitland's son, who also signed his work R.T.M.
+Smith appeared in numerous short stories and novellas in the 1920s, and was generally considered to be the basis for the later creation of the character of Richard Wentworth, the secret identity of pulp superhero The Spider whom Maitland was also credited with creating (although it has been theorized by some pulp historians that the first two Spider novellas may have been written by Maitland’s son, who also signed his work R.T.M.
 Scott).

 But I digress…

-It's in the capacity of government agent that he appears in most of the early pulp stories, but eventually Smith is "fired" by Sir Oliver and strikes out on his own, settling in in New York City where he sets up shop as a private detective, most definitely in the Sherlockian mode (complete with pipe!).
-Besides the ever-faithful Doonh, he's acquired a stenographer and sometime-assistant, the lovely and supremely clever Bernice Asterly, whose thespian skills often come in handy.
+It’s in the capacity of government agent that he appears in most of the early pulp stories, but eventually Smith is “fired” by Sir Oliver and strikes out on his own, where he sets up shop as a private detective in New York City, most definitely in the Sherlockian mode (complete with pipe!).
+Besides the ever-faithful Doonh, he’s acquired a stenographer and sometime-assistant, the lovely and supremely clever Bernice Asterly, whose thespian skills often come in handy.

 Most of the cases take place in New York, although in one case they end up in Los Angeles, and in “His Royal Word” Smith, Bernice and Doonh find themselves in Canada.

 Reginald Thomas Maitland Scott, Senior was born in Woodstock, Ontario in 1882, and was educated at Royal Military College in Canada, before becoming a marine engineer for the International Marine Signal Company in India, Burma and Ceylon for several years.
 He served as a Captain in World War One with the Canadian Expeditionary Force in Belgium, and later settled in New York City in the 1930s, where he turned to writing.